larry-cdn77/clickhouse-cpp/examples/combined/README.md

     clickhouse_cluster

-Replicas of data for shard 1, 2 and 3 is under database `db1`, `db2` and `db3`,
-respectively.
 The first database listed in SPEC for each host corresponds to the primary replica 1, followed by databases for one or more secondary replicas.

 Replicas are defined in ZooKeeper with path prefix: